-Today should have been Brexit leaving day on the 29-03-19 and there is no leaving party, so where are we?
+Today should have been Brexit leaving day on the 29-03-19 but there is no leaving party, so where are we?
 Well we are still in the European Union and no further with getting a deal than we were two years ago when article 50 was actioned by Teresa May, Prime Minister of the United Kingdom

 What is the Problem?

 What is the problem?
 Well the biggest problem from what I understand is that that some of our elected politicians want a clean break from the EU with a ‘No deal Brexit’ others want assurances that the EU will not have indirect control of the U.K through the border with Northern and Southern Ireland.
-Other politicians want to leave the EU but still have a trading agreement and again other Politicians don’t want brexit at all.
+Other politicians want to leave the EU but still have a trading agreement and again other Politicians don’t want Brexit at all.

 What about the people of the UK?

 The people in the U.K are also split about Brexit.
 In the original question we were asked “Should the United Kingdom remain a member of the European Union or leave the European Union?”
 The results where not overwhelming one way or the other with 52% voting to leave and 48% voted to remain. though this was one of the largest turnouts to vote on anything in the UK the margin between the two were very close.

 What were the motivating factors for the way people voted?

 What were the motivating factors for the way people voted?
 I can only talk about my own personal experience and observations from when chatting with people.
 From what I could tell from people I spoke to was their concern over immigration.

 There was a big issue with people coming to the UK and taking jobs, using our resources, getting GP and hospital treatment.
 This fear was fed by political parties with an agenda.

 I use the word fear as we were shown pictures of all these immigrants queuing up at our borders waiting to ‘invade’ the U.K and overwhelm us. a scheme used by Donald Trump to justify his wall on the Mexico border.